-The mechanical treatments included in the initial and maintenance treatments will result in the reduction of vegetative cover and affect root structure, decreasing the stability of slopes, which could increase the risk of landslide.
+The mechanical and manual treatments included in the initial and maintenance treatments will result in the reduction of vegetative cover and may affect root structure, decreasing the stability of slopes, which could increase the risk of landslide.
 The potential for these treatments to increase the risk of landslide was evaluated in the PEIR (CalVTP Final PEIR Volume II Section 3.7.3, page 29-30).
 The prescription for these treatments limits mechanical operations to slope equal to or less than 40% and limits equipment access to slopes equal to or less than 50%.
 The average slope of operation throughout the treatment areas ranges from approximately 20-30%.
 Equipment will not operate on saturated soils to avoid disturbances caused by the removal of vegetation.
-This project will comply with SPR's GEO-3, GEO-4, GEO-7, GEO-8, and AQ-4 to avoid or minimize the risk of landslide resulting from these treatment activities.
+The implementation of the applicable SPR's, including SPR GEO-3, GEO-4, GEO-7, and GEO-8, will minimize the risk of a landslide resulting from the prescribed treatment activities.
 Based on the equipment operation limitations and implementation of SPR's, the potential for this impact to increase the risk of landslide will be less than significant.